lbolla/lbolla.info/content/blog/asynchronous-programming-with-tornado.md

 The second step is to figure out if you _can_ go asynchronous.
 Unfortunately in Tornado, not all the tasks can be executed asynchronously.

-Tornado is single threaded (in its common usage, although in supports multiple threads in advanced configurations), therefore any "blocking" task will block the whole server.
+Tornado is single threaded (in its common usage, although it supports multiple threads in advanced configurations), therefore any "blocking" task will block the whole server.
 This means that a blocking task will not allow the framework to pick the next task waiting to be processed.
 The selection of tasks is done